 Initiative: "On the Spot" Citations and hiring of a "Code Enforcement Officer" under our Law Enforcement Department to enforce our expanded Public Nuisance Code and various other violations.
-Was this non-tax initiative a part of your original plan application?
-YES Has the ordinance(s) needed to implement this initiative been enacted?
-X Yes \Box No If yes, when was the ordinance enacted?
-September 17 th , 2019 (effective upon passage) If no, please describe challenges faced in enacting the related ordinance(s).
+Was this non-tax initiative a part of your original plan application ■ or a plan amendment □?
+Has the ordinance(s) needed to implement this initiative been enacted?
+If yes, when was the ordinance enacted?
+September 17th, 2019 (effective upon passage) If no, please describe challenges faced in enacting the related ordinance(s).
 SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
-Code Enforcement Report - Code Enforcement Officer, Danny Mitchell Vehicles Removed or Caused to be Removed from City Limits in reference to code violations - 62 Demolition of Abandoned or Dilapidated Buildings - 2 Property Investigations Opened due to Public Nuisance Code Violations - 54 Property Investigations Closed or Resolved - 36 Enforcement and Investigations related to High Grass Ordinance - 52 This initiative has had much success and we continue to reiterate to our citizens that this is not about writing tickets, this is about taking care of identified public health and public safety matters.
-We belief this program will continue to be successful far into the future and continue to address serious concerns within our city limits in a timely manner.
+This initiative has had much success and we continue to reiterate to our citizens that this is not about writing tickets, this is about taking care of identified public health and public safety matters.
+We believe this program will continue to be successful far into the future and continue to address serious concerns within our city limits in a timely manner.
+In 2023 we have removed 95 vehicles; demolished 3 buildings; worked 71 property investigations and 108 grass investigations.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this revenue initiative that would benefit other municipalities.
+N/A